-On our trip to Rome, we stayed for 9 days.
+On our trip to Rome, we stayed for nine days.
 What about just being in Rome with a Baby?
-What do you need to know about traveling Rome with your infant?
+What do you need to know about travelling Rome with your infant?
 Well perfect, let me take the time to think about my experience and share it with you.

 Staying in Rome

-Because I had experience with airbnb, I spent a couple days looking at apartments.
+Because I had experience with Airbnb, I spent a couple of days looking at apartments.
 I found something close to the Colosseum and a metro line.
 I found something with a nice lay out and two bedrooms.
 I found something for under $150CDN/night.

-To the spoiled traveler, the biggest downside of an airbnb is that you don’t have room service.
+To the spoiled traveller, the biggest downside of an Airbnb is that you don’t have room service.
 The biggest perk is you have privacy and space.
-I really enjoyed the experience.
-I loved having a kitchen and a space for the kid to play and roll around.
+I enjoyed the experience.
+I loved having a kitchen and space for the kid to play and roll around.
 It was nice to have a table to come together at, and it was in a great location.
 We walked almost everywhere.
 Monti was a great neighbourhood for us.
-It was a little bit of a inner twinge of guilt when the baby was crying late at night and you knew you were probably waking up the neighbours, but I think that just comes with traveling with a baby.
+It was a little bit of an inner twinge of guilt when the baby was crying late at night, and you knew you were probably waking up the neighbours, but I think that just comes with travelling with a baby.

 Exploring with Baby

 Some days we explored while baby wearing and some days we explored with the stroller.
 It depended on the mood we were in.
 The cobblestone isn’t too tough to navigate with a stroller, and there are babies in strollers everywhere.
 Baby wearing was always much easier, but I never really did see other people wearing their babies.